Ph.D. Fish and Wildlife Conservation

 Wildlife Biology (WFB 3000)

-My research is broadly focused on developing a mechanistic understanding of how freshwater species respond to environmental alterations and why they respond in the way that they do.
-My research falls into three general areas: 1) Natural History of Freshwater Species; 2) Exposure and Response of Individuals to Environmental Change; and 3) Population Ecology.
-I work primarily in stream ecosystems and I am interested in several freshwater species including amphibians, reptiles, fish, crayfish and mussels.
-I have been involved in research related to ecology and conservation of hellbender salamanders, in particular, for over a decade.
+My research is broadly focused on developing a mechanistic understanding of how and why freshwater species respond to environmental alterations.
+Most of my projects fall within one of three general areas: 1) Species-Habitat Associations; 2) Physiology & Movement; and 3) Population Ecology.
+I work primarily in stream ecosystems and I am interested in several freshwater species including amphibians, reptiles, fish,and invertebrates.
+I have been involved in research related to ecology and conservation of hellbender salamanders for over a decade.

 Stream ecology, amphibian ecology, population ecology, animal physiology and movement

 Van Dyke, J., C. M. B. Jachowski, D. Steen, B. Jackson, and W. A. Hopkins.
 2017.
 Spatial differences in trace element bioaccumulation in turtles exposed to a partially remediated coal fly-ash spill.
-Environmental Toxicology and Chemistry. doi:10.1002/etc.3524.
+Environmental Toxicology and Chemistry.
+36: 201-211.

 Jachowski, C. M. B. 2016.
 Effects of land use on hellbenders (Cryptobranchus alleganiensis) at multiple levels and efficacy of artificial shelters as a monitoring tool.
 Doctoral Dissertation.
 Department of Fish and Wildlife Conservation, Virginia Tech.